learning-zone/javascript-basics/README.md

 #### Q. ***What is a RegExp object?***

 RegExp object is a regular expression object with predefined properties and methods.
-Let's see the simple usage of RegExp object,

 ```javascript
 var regexp = new RegExp('\\w+');
 console.log(regexp);